Hail and thunder possible as Met Office issues weather warning for Portsmouth

-More heavy rain is expected across the south of the UK tomorrow after the Met Office issued another weather warning.
+More heavy rain is expected across the south of the UK on Tuesday after the Met Office issued another weather warning.

 The yellow-level warning is in place for most of the south, including Portsmouth and Hampshire, from 6am to 8pm tomorrow.